mauroservienti/milestone.github.io/_posts/2019-01-23-i-m-a-procrastinator-i-fail-at-to-do-lists.md

 author: Mauro Servienti
 synopsis: "I tried to-do lists many many times, and after a while I always failed.
 Being a procrastinator doesn't really help when it comes to to-do lists.
 Here is my reasoning on the root causes of the problem and how I decided to fix it."
 tags:
+- self-organization
-- Self organization
+- get-things-done
-- Get things done
+- time-management
 ---

 One of the things that probably passed under the radar in my last post, [Once upon a time...](/2019/01/16/once-upon-a-time.html), is the following statement: